 - Sand particle tracking in the pond riverside

-- Particle tracking in spray dryer using the DPM model
+- Particle tracking in the spray dryer using the DPM model

-- Simulation of using magneto-hydrodynamic (MHD) body force for increasing performance of cyclone
+- Simulation of using magneto-hydrodynamic (MHD) body force for increasing the performance of cyclone

 - Erosion modeling in knee